 While the shops in this mall have for the most part been replaced by offices, it still has one of the cheapest cinemas in the area showing international blockbusters.

 The 300-seat Sala Beethoven in the Palacio de Bellas Artes is a regular stage for concerts and recitals.
 Check the website to see what's coming up.

 Medellín's main football stadium.
-Both Independiente Medellín and Atlético Nacional teams play here.
+The Independiente Medellín and Atlético Nacional teams both play here.